 Additionally, you may receive additional perks and upgrades – like free WiFi or upgraded rooms – once you reach certain levels.
 Since loyalty programs are almost always free to join, there’s no reason not to sign up.
 Again, certain co-branded credit cards will automatically enroll you in their loyalty programs, making them super convenient.

 Who It’s Good For: Hotel loyalty programs are great for people who prefer staying with a particular brand of hotels.
 If you’ve come to enjoy and expect certain amenities from your favorite hotel brands, it pays to sign up for their loyalty program.
 These programs are especially handy for frequent travelers, like those who travel regularly for business.
 Individual travelers can earn loyalty points for themselves even if their company is paying the bill.

-Take Advantage of “Best Price Gurantees”
+4) Take Advantage of “Best Price Guarantees”

-Quick Tips for Getting More Free Hotel Stays
+Quick Tips for Getting Free Hotel Stays

 Now that you know the basics of earning free hotel rooms, here are a few quick tips for making your points go even further.

 - Always use your loyalty number for paid stays. – If you’re a member of a hotel loyalty program, make sure to use your loyalty number each time you pay for a stay.
 This may seem obvious, but it’s easy to forget.
 Remember, the more money you spend, the more points you earn.
 Plus, you usually earn bonus points for spending at the hotel.
 This is also a great way to earn points for personal use while traveling for work and paying with the company dime.